NOW SHIPPING 2022-23 Practice Packet 1

 JOURNALISM PRACTICE PACKET AUTHORS

 Susan Duncan, MJE, is a retired journalism teacher who currently does freelance writing and design.
 Duncan began writing for her hometown newspaper as soon as she graduated high school and has been writing ever since.
 She advised 29 yearbooks and 15 years of newspapers, both in print and online.
-She was the convention director for the Texas Association of Journalism Educators and was recognized with their Texas Treasure award in 2019.
-She is a past president of TAJE and winner of the Edith Fox King Award and the UIL Sponsor Excellence Award.
+She is a past president of the Texas Association of Journalism Educators, who recognized her with their Texas Treasure award in 2019.
+She is also a UIL Edith Fox King Award recipient and a UIL Sponsor Excellence Award recipient.

 Professional journalist and former High School journalism teacher Suzanne Bardwell and her husband Jim own Bardwell INK, LLC which produces three community newspapers.
 Bardwell's former students consistently qualified and excelled in state UIL/ILPC competition.
 Her High School yearbook program received ILPC's Lone Star award for over a decade of excellence.
 She has taught workshops for ILPC, CSPA, NSPA, Balfour and Herff-Jones publishing.
 Bardwell received ILPC's Max R. Haddick Journalism Teacher of the Year for Texas, the Edith Fox King award and Texas Exes Excellence in Teaching award.
 She currently serves on the Texas Press Association's Legislative Action Committee and as scholarship chair for the North & East Texas Press Association.

 Rhonda Moore is a retired journalism teacher who taught for 30 years, most recently at McCallum High School in Austin, and penned a number of our journalism and copy editing practice packets written before 2020.
 She is the 2004 Max R. Haddick Teacher of the Year and is an Edith Fox King Award recipient.
 Her students' publications have won the National Scholastic Press Association's Pacemaker Award, Columbia Scholastic Press Association's Silver Crown and the Interscholastic League Press Conference's Gold, Silver and Bronze Stars.
 She is the former executive director of the Texas Association of Journalism.
 In 2008, Rhonda was a CSPA Gold Key recipient.